AnotherCraft/ac-worldgen/docs/tutorial/02_hills.md

 ```
 ![](img/hills.jpg)

-Okay, now let's make the hills bigger by increasing the `octaveSize` and higher by increasing `noiseHeight`:
+Okay, now let's make the hills bigger by increasing the `scale` and higher by increasing `noiseHeight`:
 ```WOGLAC
 Float z = worldPos()::z();